hrugwedm/World-Electricity-Data-Analysis/README.md

 ![WhatsApp Image 2024-08-27 at 18 42 42](https://github.com/user-attachments/assets/8a1fe8e7-6ffa-44af-a612-41fc72d5fe4d)

 ### **Overview**
-This script processes JSON data files, transforms them into a long format, merges metadata, and saves the cleaned data to CSV files.
-The process includes several key steps such as data cleaning, melting, filtering, and merging.
+In this project, we analyzed electricity data for approximately 216 countries using data provided by the client.
+We began by extracting the data from the client’s database, which was in JSON format.
+The process involved transforming the JSON files into a long format, cleaning the data, filtering, and merging it with metadata.
+Finally, we saved the cleaned data into CSV files and used Power BI to generate valuable insights.